Melting Arctic sea ice drives walruses onto land

 The graphic also shows changes in sea ice cover in the far north, indicating nearly ice-free conditions in areas where the walruses are moving.
 Many are within the boundaries of an oil lease sale area that stretches along the northwestern Alaska coast and far into the Chukchi Sea.

-Royal Dutch Shell, ConocoPhillips and Statoil hold leases in the Chukchi Sea, though no drilling has started.
+Royal Dutch Shell (RDSa.L), ConocoPhillips (COP.N) and Statoil (STO.N) hold leases in the Chukchi Sea, though no drilling has started.

 Last month saw Arctic sea ice drop to its lowest extent -- meaning that it covered the smallest area -- for any July since satellite records began in 1979, according to the U.S. National Snow and Ice Data Center.
 Typically, Arctic sea ice hits its lowest extent for the year in September.